-- 1. The Applicant and the Utility execute an Interconnection Agreement. - 2.
-The Certificate of Completion showing inspection of the system by the Washington State Electrical Inspector having jurisdiction over the installation has been provided to the Utility. - 3.
-All documentation demonstrating compliance with these Interconnection requirements has been provided to the Utility. - 4.
-The Utility witness test is successfully completed. - 5.
-All requirements and conditions of the Interconnection Agreement have been satisfied and approved by the Utility, and permission is granted by the Utility to proceed with commercial operation.
+- 1. All documentation demonstrating compliance with these Interconnection requirements have been provided to the Utility; - 2.
+Electrical Inspection of System approved by the Washington State Electrical Inspector having jurisdiction over the installation; - 3.
+The Utility witness test is successfully completed; - 4.
+All requirements and conditions of the Interconnection Agreement have been satisfied; and - 5.
+The Applicant and the Utility execute an Interconnection Agreement.